History of the Garde

-The seating was decreased from 1511 to 1458 or 1488, when removable seats are used in the orchestra pit area.
-The new orchestra-seating layout has wider seats, curved aisles and staggered rows to improve audience viewing.
-New carpeting, a new chandelier and house lighting, new stage lighting, a sprinkler system, new electrical systems for sound and lights, and new auditorium entries and exits round were added.
+The seating was decreased from 1,511 to 1,458 or 1,488 when removable seats are used in the orchestra pit area.
+The new orchestra-seating layout has wider seats, curved aisles, and staggered rows to improve audience viewing.
+Other new additions included new carpeting, a new chandelier and house lighting, new stage lighting, a sprinkler system, new electrical systems for sound and lights, and new auditorium entries and exits.

-Future renovations include stage expansion, new dressing rooms, a small 144 seat theatre, and refurbished offices.
+Future renovations include stage expansion, new dressing rooms, and a small secondary performance space.

 The Garde-owned, three-story Mercer Building, directly adjacent to the Garde building, was purchased in 1993 as an important component of the Garde’s planned theater and a lobby expansion.
 Its basement houses the power plant for the Garde Theatre lobbies and offices, which was installed in 1998.
 The upper floors of the Mercer Building were directly connected to the Garde lobbies when the corridors were cut through into the Garde lobbies during the renovations in 1998.
 The second floor of the Mercer Building houses Garde administrative offices and support space for the Oasis Room.
 The Mercer building ground floor entry is the planned site for a function hall and lobby connected to the future 250-seat theater to be built on Meridian Street.